The Gator Aiders

 New Student Orientation Peer Advisors

-The Advising Center and the New Student Orientation office have developed a unique way for SFSU students to become paraprofessional staff for the Advising Center.
-The students trained in Counseling classes become peer advisors to new students and their family members during the summer and winter Orientations.
-At Orientation, GatorAiders assist the Orientation Director with Check-in, take a small group on campus tours, explain about the University's requirements, make recommendations on classes and course load, check students' Academic Progress Records, and in general, provide a positive role model for the University.
+The Advising Center and New Student Programs have developed a unique way for SF State students to become peer advisors, assisting with academic support and counseling.
+Prospective peer advisors are required to enroll in Counseling classes designed to train them to orient new students and their family members as part of the summer and winter Orientation Program.
+At Orientation, GatorAiders assist the Orientation Director with check-in, take a small group on campus tours, explain about the University's requirements, make recommendations on classes and course load, check students' Academic Progress Records, and in general, provide a positive role model for the incoming students to the university.

-Since this is a position which provides the student with the chance for great leadership and responsibility, we require the highest standards in our applicants.
-The responsible, punctual, dedicated and enthusiastic will do well in this class.
-This is NOT an "easy A" class, although it seems at times that we will have a lot of fun.
-It is possible to take Counseling 325 just strictly as a class, with no thought of becoming a GatorAider.
-But those who wish to be invited to join the program must commit early to learning a lot of material to the best of their ability.
-Reviewing one's notes prior to each class period is a good way to keep focus and keep organized.
-It's also important to bring required materials to class, such as GatorAid, Bulletin, Class Schedule and the class notes.
+This opportunity provides students a chance for honing their leadership skills and developing professionalism - we require the highest standards in our applicants.
+The responsible, punctual, dedicated and enthusiastic will do well in this program.
+The required counseling course is NOT an "easy A" - although at times it will be a lot of fun!
+Students who wish to to join the GatorAider program must commit to learning a lot of material to the best of their ability.
+Reviewing one's notes prior to each class period is a good way to keep focused and keep organized.
+It's also important to bring required materials to class, such as the GatorAid Student Handbook, the University Bulletin and the Class Schedule.

-Yes the GatorAiders are registered as an official student organization with OSPLD at SFSU.
-Visit the GatorAider website HERE.
+Yes the GatorAiders are registered as an official student organization with the Student Involvement and Career Center (SICC) at SF State.